andrakis/node-lithp/README.md

 control flow, function definitions, and basic arithmatic and similar operations.

 It aims to provide a basic framework as powerful as JavaScript.
-To this end, one of the current features is the abililty to import Node.js modules, call the imported functions passing native Lithp values, and provide a "bridge" function to allow functions that require JavaScript callbacks to be used with Lithp functions directly.
+Much of this is accomplished through the use of native Lithp [modules](https://github.com/andrakis/node-lithp/tree/master/modules) and some powerful builtin functions allowing use of native Node.js modules.

 The [readfile example](https://github.com/andrakis/node-lithp/blob/master/l_src/readfile.lithp) demonstrates all of the above features, importing the
 Node.js `fs` module, and calling `fs.readFileSync` and `fs.readFile` using a callback and a Lithp function to print the results.

-The main interpreter is around 350 lines of sparse code (not counting structures and runtime library.)
+The [main interpreter](https://github.com/andrakis/node-lithp/blob/master/lib/interpreter.js) is around 270 lines of sparse code.
 This size would be even lower without the debug statements and detailed comments.

 Language Examples